scottgonzalez/node-browserstack/readme.md

 Gets the latest version of a browser.

 * `browser`: Which browser to get the latest version for.
+See [browser object](#browser-objects) for details.
 * `callback` (`function( error, version )`): A callback to invoke when the version is determined.
   * `version`: The latest version of the browser.

+*Note: Since mobile devices do not have version numbers, there is no latest version.*

 ### client.getLatest( callback )